MEDICAL OZONE TREATMENT

 OZONE FOR SENSITIVITY

 Tooth sensitivity is a common problem for many patients.
-Ozone therapy in combination with remineralizing agents, proper alignment of teeth, and a healthy nutrition plan can deactivate the stimulus causing the discomfort.
+Ozone therapy in combination with remineralizing agents, proper alignment of teeth, protection from teeth grinding, and a healthy nutrition plan can deactivate the stimulus causing the discomfort.

 OZONE FOR PERIODONTAL THERAPY